Fun Science activities hosted at Children's National Hospital

 About Our Programming

-• Family Learning Events (FLEs) – intended to stimulate curiosity, provide with families and hospital visitors with education materials/resources
+Family Learning Events (FLEs): intended to stimulate curiosity and provide families and hospital visitors with educational materials and resources

-• Small Group Sessions – playroom activity to introduce health STEM concepts
+Small Group Sessions: playroom activities to introduce health STEM concepts

-• Seacrest Studios Broadcasts – broadcast lessons and activities via Seacrest Studios, patients interact during broadcasting by calling the studio or attending a live broadcast
+Seacrest Studios Broadcasts: broadcast lessons and activities via Seacrest Studios during which patients can interact by calling the studio or attending a live broadcast

 Working together with Child Life Services and Ryan Secreast Studios